mrWh1te/Botmation/README.md

 It empowers Puppeteer code with a simple pattern to maximize code readability, reusability and testability.

-It has a Compositional design with safe defaults for easily composing Puppeteer code.
+It has a Compositional design with safe defaults for building bots with less code.

-It has a low learning curve, with a learn at your own pace, to hopefully inspire an appreciation for the possibilities of Functional programming.
+It has a learn at your own pace design, to hopefully inspire an appreciation for the possibilities of Functional programming.

-It has 100% source test coverage.
+It has 100% code test coverage.

 # Introduction